Editor’s Note: This blog was originally published in July 2017. It has been updated to include the latest information.

-While Equinix is perhaps best known for running more than 175 data centers worldwide, our core business is interconnection.
+While Equinix is perhaps best known for running 240+ data centers worldwide, our core business is interconnection.
 It’s been that way since we were founded in 1998 to provide a vendor-neutral meeting place where network and internet service providers could connect as they built the early internet.
 Our data centers are where we deliver that interconnection globally.

 But exactly what do we mean by interconnection, and why does it matter?

-Interconnection is private data exchange between businesses.
-A more detailed definition of Interconnection is the deployment of IT traffic exchange points that integrate direct, private connections between counterparties.
-Interconnection is best achieved hosted in carrier-neutral data center campuses, where distributed IT components are colocated.
+Interconnection is the private exchange of data between businesses.
+More specifically, it’s the deployment of IT traffic exchange points that integrate direct, private connections between counterparties.
+Interconnection is best achieved in carrier-neutral data center campuses, where distributed IT components are colocated.
 In an age when reams of information race around the world with the click of a finger and massive transactions routinely occur several times faster than the blink of an eye, interconnection powers digital business.

 Interconnection is much more than successfully connecting Point A to Point B. Telephone wires pulled off that kind of simple connectivity ages ago.
 Today’s enterprise-grade interconnection has some key characteristics that can help take digital business to the next level: